A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Introduction

 \section{Introduction}

 For decades, the $\Lambda$CDM model has provided an extraordinarily successful description of the Universe.
 However, in recent years, a growing body of high‑precision observational data has revealed statistically significant tensions that challenge the internal consistency of this model.
 Among the most prominent tensions is the Hubble tension \cite{hubble_tension} which refers to the persistent discrepancy between early‑ and late‑time measurements of the present‑day expansion rate, $H_0$.
 Another tension that has attracted considerable attention over the past two years arises from results of the Dark Energy Spectroscopic Instrument (DESI).
 These results suggest that dark energy may be dynamical rather than a simple cosmological constant \cite{DESI_DE, DESI_DE2, DESI_DE3}.
-In addition, increasingly robust evidence has emerged for large‑scale anisotropies that appear inconsistent with $\Lambda$CDM expectations when compared across different cosmological probes \cite{dipole1, dipole2}.
+In addition, increasingly robust evidence has emerged for large‑scale anisotropies that appear inconsistent with $\Lambda$CDM expectations when compared across different cosmological probes \cite{dipole1, dipole2, anisotropy_marco}.

 These developments have motivated renewed interest in cosmological models that extend beyond the Friedmann–Lemaitre–Robertson–Walker (FLRW) class of solutions to Einstein’s field equations.
-In this context, the recent arXiv preprint \cite{preprint} introduces observational methods for constraining parameters within the Dyer–Roeder framework \cite{DR} as well as for quantifying the effects of cosmic backreaction \cite{buchert1,buchert2}.
+In this context, the recent arXiv preprint \cite{preprint} introduces observational methods for constraining parameters within the Dyer–Roeder framework \cite{DR} as well as for quantifying cosmic backreaction \cite{buchert1,buchert2}.

-In the present work, we will apply this approach to derive the first direct observational constraints on cosmic backreaction over a redshift interval.
+In the present work, we will apply this approach to current data.
 For completeness, and to keep the work self-contained, we begin with a brief introduction to the concept of cosmic backreaction.
 We then restate (and slightly reformulate) the key result of \cite{preprint} relevant here, before presenting the resulting constraints.